-This is the first thing you thought of when you read the word “piano”, right?
+This is the first thing you thought of when you read the word “piano,” right?
 That’s because the acoustic piano has been around the longest.
-Acoustic pianos are a popular and traditional option, for some very good reasons:
+Acoustic pianos are a popular and traditional option for piano buyers, for some very good reasons:

 - Acoustic pianos can be beautiful, with a variety of finishes and styles to match your personal aesthetic.

-- They can be a focal point for your home, serving as a piece of furniture in their own right.
+- Acoustic pianos can be a focal point for your home, serving as a piece of furniture in their own right.

 - Acoustic pianos have really nice key feel, plus a certain richness in their tone that is hard to replicate with other options.